HGVSnomenclature/VarNomen/_recommendations/protein/variant/description/delins-desc.md

 * predicted consequences, i.e. without experimental evidence (no RNA or protein sequence analysed), should be given in parentheses, e.g. p.(Arg123\_Lys127delinsSerAsp).
 * by definition, when **one** amino acid is replaced with **one** other amino acid, the change is a [_substitution_](/recommendations/protein/variant/substitution/).
 * for all descriptions the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (_**3'rule**_)
-* two variants separated by one or more amino acids should preferably be described individually and not as a “delins”
+* two variants separated by one or more amino acids should preferably be described individually and not as a “delins”<br>
+_**NOTE**_ :  when either of two directly flanking variants is known as a regularly occurring variant, the variants are described individually and not as a "delins".
 * when describing the deletion of the "delins", the description should not extend beyond the sequence affected at the DNA level.
 * **in-frame** deletion-insertion variants containing a translation termination (stop) codon should be described as a deletion-insertion replacing the affected with the new amino acid sequence (not as a deletion-insertion replacing the entire C-terminus of the protein from the variant site with a new amino acid sequence)
 * **frame shifting** deletion-insertion variants are a special type of protein variants described as a frame shift ([_see Frame shift_](/recommendations/protein/variant/frameshift/))<br>